openconnectivityfoundation/DeviceBuilder/DeviceBuilderInputFormat-file-examples/readme.md

         - example  "override_type" :  "integer"
         - typical values "integer", "number" or "string"

-The advantage of this format that it is:
+The advantage of this file format that it is:
-- instructions per resource instance to change things.
+- Instructions per resource instance to change things.
-- format may change by adding new fields to introduce new features to the tool
+- Format may change by adding new fields to introduce new features to the tool

+# Examples with IoTivity

+Note: to create code for IoTivity-Lite please subsitute:

+DeviceBuilder_C++IotivityServer.sh

+with

+DeviceBuilder_IotivityLiteServer.sh

 Examples of DeviceBuilderInput Format:

 - input-lightdevice.json
     The minimal light device, implementing only binary switch (on/off).